Questions Why ask this question? What you should look for Follow-up Questions Notes?

 Questions on Role/Team/Department/Culture may also be relevant to discuss with your potential manager.

 Can you tell me about a situation involving reports experiencing bias or performance issues?
 The approach to these and similar questions shows how they support the people reporting to them.
 While these may sound unrelated, fundamentally you should look for the same qualities: approach with questions and compassion, build trust.
 With performance issues, look for phrases like "no one should be unaware of where they stand" or "a performance review should not be a surprise".
+Also: timely feedback, meaningful opportunity to change, and setting clear expectations.

 How do you build trust in your team?